fluorumlabs/async-manager/README.md

 });
 ```
 While it will make load time much faster, there is a problem there: since the UI is
-blocked by computation thread, user will have to wait for finish before his actions
+blocked by computation thread, user will have to wait for it to finish before his actions
 will be processed.
 That is, he will see the same loading indicator if he, for example,
 click some button that has server side click listener.